rpmsoftware/rpm-layout-custom-code/HTML-CSS Examples/Hide First Column Of Generated Table/README.md

-Adding the above line of code to your style sheet will hide the first column on a generated table.
+Adding the CSS code to your style sheet will hide the first column of a generated table.

 ## Example